 Should you require students to write a report for each book?

 Look back at your ultimate goal for the reading challenge.
 If it’s to create a community of passionate readers, a book report might not be quite what you’re looking for.
 Not to mention, you’ll be grading them.

 And let’s be real here.
 Would you join a book club that required you to write a book report?
 Me neither.

 Alternatives?
 You could just have students record the title of the book and give it a star review.
-Or you might want to have students give a monthly book talk.
+Or you might want to have students give a monthly or quarterly book talk.

 6. Create a reading frenzy!

 You will know you are on the right track when a book makes its way around your classroom like wildfire!
 And book talks are a great way to do this.
 It is so exciting when students start passing books to each other!